 1c.
 Create custom taxonomies for grouping and filtering the jobs

-- This time, select 'Custom Taxonomy' from the 'Content Type' dropdown.
-Add a singular and plural label, as before.
+- Enter the singular and plural names and the slug for your new taxonomy, as before.
 (Remember to make a note of the singular label for Step 2.)

 Now, you'll see a 'Jobs' section on the left of the WordPress admin.
 This is where you'll manage the vacancy in your WordPress job board.
 When you create a job board, you'll see all the extra fields available to fill in for each job listing.